samplchallenges/SAMPL6/README.md

 - Information about SAMPL6 Virtual Workshop and JCAMD special issue for log *P* challenge were added to [logP_challenge_instructions.md](./logP_challenge_instructions.md).
 - JCAMD special issue paper submission deadline was extended to Oct.
 15, 2019 for log *P* challenge.
 - (Post-challenge) Concentrations for certain CB8 host-guest titrations, as requested by participants.
+- (Post-challenge) Add reference calculations done by the Mobley lab, and separate analysis of those reference calculations.

 ## Challenge Overview
 (This is reproduced from the [SAMPL6 Website](https://drugdesigndata.org/about/sampl6))